vercetti322/MIT-Python/README.md

 ## MIT-Python
-This course, offered by MIT, is meant as a pre-requisite for the Algorithms course.
+This course is offered by MIT as a pre-requisite for the Algorithms course.